The IRS Has Released New Crypto Tax Guidance

 Finally: New crypto tax guidance from the IRS

-Noteworthy is new guidance regarding:
+Noteworthy is guidance regarding:

 How to handle hard forks and airdrops